PBWiseman/LethalCounter/README.md

 # LethalCounter
-Mobile app for counting Rainbow Mage damage in Hearthstone
+This is an extremely basic mobile app calculator I made for calculating damage with the Rainbow Mage deck in Hearthstone.
+The deck has changed since I made this so I am no longer using the app.